Resources and Tools

 Yes, the Career Zone is here to help you navigate your career interests and pathways!
 We offer an abundance of services and career exploration tools, including advising appointments, networking opportunities, major maps, etc.

-The Career Zone is currently located on the Thunder Bay campus beside the study space in the tunnels.
-The Career Zone is currently closed for the 2020/2021 academic year.
-All of our services are being offered online virtually!
+The Career Zone is currently located on the Thunder Bay campus beside the study space in the tunnels across from the bookstore.
+We also offer online appointments for your convenience.

 LINKEDIN LEARNING- Learn from industry experts gain new skills, retrain gain valuable micro-credentials!